-The event hosted by NatWest, KPMG and Shoosmiths was the 8th annual Thames Valley Business Leader's Dinner at Reading Hilton Hotel.
+The event hosted by KPMG, Shoosmiths and a major high street lender was the 8th annual Thames Valley Business Leader's Dinner at Reading Hilton Hotel.

-Business leaders from across the Thames Valley gathered at the Hilton Hotel in Reading last Thursday to attend the 8th annual Thames Valley Business Leaders' Dinner, co-hosted by Shoosmiths, NatWest and KPMG.
+Business leaders from across the Thames Valley gathered at the Hilton Hotel in Reading last Thursday to attend the 8th annual Thames Valley Business Leaders' Dinner, co-hosted by Shoosmiths, a major high street lender and KPMG.

 The dinner - held on the evening of the general election - saw more than one hundred guests from all industries attend to network and share best practice.